The Wayfarer’s Repose

 They burst into the bathhouse moments before the creatures attacked.

 “Mother!
 Close the door!”
 Golar cried across the way.
+The pathway seemed like a chasm now.
+A chasm filled with lava, or crocodiles, or crodiles made out of lava.
+Whatever, it seemed too dangerous to cross now that those things were out there.
 A moment later Brota slammed the door to the bathhouse shut and threw her body against it.

-This was the foyer, to the right and left were dressing rooms, straight ahead was an archway that led to the baths.
+They were in the foyer, to the right and left were dressing rooms, straight ahead was an archway that led to the baths.
 Golar went through the archway.
 The room was large and covered in tile.
 Recessed into the floor were four baths.
 One was being prepared.
-Candles had been lit, and some aroma wafted into the room
+Candles had been lit, and some aroma wafted into the room.
+It would have been relaxing if a bunch of wild monsters weren’t trying to beat down the door.
+A form was bent over near the pool arranging a vase of cut flowers.

 “We have to go,” said Golar to his sister.

 “What, why?
-What is all the recus about?” asked his sister.
+What is all the rucus about?”asked his sister.
 She was older than him and was not used to him being assertive.
+She gave him a questioning look, then craned her long neck to try and look past him.

 —————————————————————————————————————————————————-